 Building trust will require transparency and open communication.
 At every point along the road to recovery, clear communication strategies to build social trust and provide reassurance among staff, artists, and audiences (and to share new knowledge among organizations) will be as vital as the interventions themselves.
 While some control methods may be immediately visible, others (such as ventilation changes) may not.
 Explaining all the steps, visible and invisible, that a theater has taken to minimize risk will go a long way in reestablishing confidence and trust.
 Collaborative efforts among staff, artists, and audiences will be critical to minimizing risk.

-Ethics and equity must inform all responses.
+Ethics, equity and anti-racism must inform all responses.
 Recovery plans should include focused efforts to prevent stigmatization of or unlawful discrimination against any artists, audiences, or staff members.
 The A.R.T. is committed to a practice of equity, diversity, and inclusion in all its activities and operations, and has begun a long-term, foundational process of centering anti-racism as a core value, including in our policies, structure, programming, philanthropy, communications, pedagogy, and workplace culture.
 This journey will be sustained, ongoing, and foundational to the theater.
 Quarterly updates on this work will be shared with the public, with the first update released on November 16, 2020.